-Let’s say you own a yoga studio and your ideal clients are women between 30 -50 who make at least $60,000/ year and like fitness and healthy foods.
+Let’s say you own a yoga studio and your ideal clients are women between the ages of 30 -50, with a specific career field (because you know it pays well), and like fitness and healthy foods.

 The more granular your search criteria, the stronger your filter becomes.

-Even then, avoid using all of the targeting methods available in the Facebook platform unless working on a national or global scale.
+Even then, avoid using all of the criteria available in Facebook targeting, unless you’re working on a national or global scale.
 The more granular you get with your Facebook targeting, the lower your potential reach.

 And here’s the thing: If you set up your Facebook campaign in a pay-per-click model, which you should be doing, you only pay when people click on your ads.

-So if a 40-year-old woman in your target zipcode has zero interest of getting in shape, she’s not going to click on the ad.
+So if a 40-year-old woman in your target zip code has zero interest in getting in shape, she’s not going to click on the ad.
 It’s in front of her, but it’s not going to cost you anything.
-Now you get to use that budget for the next person — someone who is more likely to click on your ad, go to your website, and sign up for your classes.

 That being said, now is the point where you can start adding interests to your targeting.
-This way you can be only focused on showing your ads to people who actually become leads more often.
+This way you can be only focused on showing your ads to people you know become leads.

 Without spending any more money, you’ll be able to drive more leads — meaning your cost per lead is lower and your profit per customer is higher.

-So although Facebook targeting is a great tool for many local businesses, unfortunately the thing that makes it so awesome is usually the thing that crumbles businesses’ ability to be so successful: the ability to get extremely narrow in their targeting.
+So although Facebook targeting is a great tool for many local fitness businesses, unfortunately the thing that makes it so awesome is usually the thing that crumbles a gym’s ability to be successful.
+That is, the ability to get extremely narrow in their audience targeting.

 How do you use Facebook targeting for your local business?
 Tell us in the comments below.